alessandropier/Enhanced-Wordle/README.md

 ## 💡 Future Developments Ideas
 1. Check if the guess is an Italian word by using a dictionary of all 5-letter Italian words.
 2. Add a light bulb button that provides a hint to the user (only once per game).
-3. Let the player choose the length of words by using the already general implemented methods.

 ## 📄 Where is the Custom Dictionary saved?